jesseorndorff/svn/README.md

 In addition to all that stuff, I love to be curious.
 I love to learn more about the world around me.
 I am always interested in learning about new technologies, design trends, or how to hand roast a great batch of coffee.

 I still have a lot to learn and I feel like my best work is still ahead of me.
 I would love a chance to chat more about the design role.
+If you have some time, please take a look at my personal site, which has samples of my design work: <a href="http://www.jesseorndorff.com">www.jesseorndorff.com</a>

 Thanks,